 Jarrow Phosphatidylserine

-The last supplement in Attia’s arsenal is phosphatidylserine.
+The final supplement in Attia’s arsenal is phosphatidylserine.
 He only takes this when traveling and experiencing jet lag.
 In these cases, he’ll use up to 400mg.

 Final Thoughts: Peter Attia Supplements

-Altogether, Peter Attia’s supplement routine is pretty straightforward and perhaps a lot less complex than others may have thought.
-But this points back to the idea that achieving optimal health and wellness doesn’t take an exorbitant amount of steps.
+Overall, Peter Attia’s supplement routine is quite straightforward and perhaps less complex than others may have expected.
+This reinforces the idea that achieving optimal health and wellness doesn’t require an excessive number of steps.

-For the most part, it’s all about doing the basics very well and adding in other things depending on your individual factors.
+For the most part, it’s about executing the basics exceptionally well and adding other elements depending on your individual factors.